Ventilator (2016 film): Plot

 Every year, the Kamerkar family assembles in their ancestral village to celebrate the Ganesh Chaturthi festival.
-Three days before the festival, a doyen of the family—the much-loved and respected Gajanan Karmerkar who is fondly known as Gajju Kaka—goes into a coma.
-He is put on life support—a medical ventilator—in a Mumbai hospital.
+Three days before the festival, a doyen of the family — the much-loved and respected Gajanan Karmerkar, who is fondly known as Gajju Kaka — passes into a state of coma.
+He is placed on life support — a medical ventilator — in a hospital in Mumbai.
 Gajanan's nephew, Raja Kamerkar, a popular Bollywood film director, receives this news from his father during a screening of his film starring Priyanka Chopra, who suggests Raja leave for the hospital.
-Gajju Kaka has been very kind to Raja, who is having some issues with his own father.
-On his way to the hospital, Raja tells everyone, including the family in the village.
+Gajju Kaka has been extremely kind to Raja, who is having some issues with his own father.
+On his way to the hospital, Raja informs everyone, including the family in the village, about the situation.
 Although his relatives are worried about Gajju Kaka, they are also worried about the upcoming festivities.
 Gajju Kaka's death during the festival would mean a period of mourning, spoiling their festive plans.

-All of the family members and their neighbours visit Gajju Kaka in the hospital, praying to Lord Ganesha for his quick recovery.
-Gajanan's wife Manda and their son Prasanna are happy to see Raja at the hospital, while others are excited about Raja's upcoming film and his popularity.
+All of the family members and their neighbours visit Gajju Kaka in the hospital, praying to Lord Ganesha for his speedy recovery.
+Gajanan's wife, Manda, and their son, Prasanna, are happy to see Raja at the hospital, while others are excited about Raja's upcoming film and his popularity.
 Raja meets everyone in the hospital, most of whom are occupied with concerns other than Gajju Kaka's health.
 Raja is amused by the chaos around the family members and their different attitudes to the situation.
 Even in this difficult time, Prasanna is busy with political endeavours and his plans to win a competition to prove himself to his boss.
-Meanwhile, Pritam, Prassana's and Raja's cousin from the village, is on his way with his uncle (Gajanan's older, unmarried brother), his mother, father, wife and other relatives.
+Meanwhile, Pritam, Prassana's and Raja's cousin from the village, is on his way with his uncle (Gajju Kaka's older, unmarried brother), his mother, father, wife, and other relatives.